wlhee/cloud-run-mcp/README.md

    ```bash
    gcloud auth application-default login
    ```

+Then configure the MCP server using either Node.js or Docker:

+### Using Node.js

+0. Install [Node.js](https://nodejs.org/en/download/) (LTS version recommended).

-4. Update the MCP configuration file of your MCP client with the following:
+1. Update the MCP configuration file of your MCP client with the following:

    ```json
       "cloud-run": {